7suyash7/eth-p2p-mempool-crawler/README.md

 # Reth P2P Mempool Crawler & TUI Analyzer

-## 👋 Introduction
+## Introduction

-This project is a standalone Ethereum P2P node built entirely in Rust, designed specifically to connect directly to the Ethereum Mainnet peer-to-peer network and observe mempool activity in real-time.
-It leverages core networking components from the [Reth (Rust Ethereum)](https://github.com/paradigmxyz/reth) execution client to handle low-level P2P communication, discovery, and protocol handshakes.
+This project is a standalone Ethereum P2P node built entirely in Rust.
+It is designed specifically to connect directly to the Ethereum Mainnet peer-to-peer network and observe mempool activity in real-time.
+It leverages core networking components from the [Reth (Rust Ethereum)](https://github.com/paradigmxyz/reth) to handle low-level P2P communication, discovery, and protocol handshakes.

-Instead of relying on centralized RPC providers, this crawler talks directly to other Ethereum nodes, listens for transaction announcements (both full transactions and hashes), requests full transaction data when needed, performs basic analysis (extracting sender, value, gas info, etc.), and displays the findings in a live, updating Terminal User Interface (TUI) built with `ratatui`.
+Instead of relying on centralized RPC providers, this crawler talks directly to other peers and nodes on the network, listens for transaction announcements (both full transactions and hashes), requests full transaction data when needed, performs basic analysis (extracting sender, value, gas info, etc.), and displays the findings in a live TUI.

-## 🎯 Things I was trying to learn / do while building this:
+## Things I was trying to learn / do while building this:

-* **Deep Dive into Ethereum P2P:** To understand and interact with Ethereum's network layer (Discv4, RLPx, ETH wire protocol) directly, going beyond typical RPC interactions.
+* **Deep Dive into Ethereum P2P and just P2P in general:** To understand and interact with Ethereum's network layer (Discv4, RLPx, ETH wire protocol) directly, going beyond typical RPC interactions.
-* **Showcase Rust & Asynchronous Programming:** To demonstrate proficiency in Rust, Tokio, and asynchronous programming patterns for building robust, high-performance network applications.
+* **Learn more about Rust & Asynchronous Programming:** To figure out Rust's async programming patterns.
-* **Explore Reth Modularity:** To learn how to integrate and utilize components from a large, real-world Rust project like Reth.
+* **Explore Reth Modularity:** It's pretty insane if you think about it, every Reth component is built to function as a standalone crate!
+So, I wanted to explore it a bit more in-depth.
-* **Observe the Mempool:** To gain first-hand insight into mempool dynamics (transaction propagation, gas markets) without third-party dependencies.
+* **Observe the Mempool:** To gain first-hand insight into mempool (transaction propagation, gas markets) without third-party dependencies (well, except Reth).
 * **Build a Cool TUI:** To create an informative and visually engaging terminal dashboard for monitoring the network and mempool activity.

-## ✨ Features
+## Features

 * **Direct P2P Connection:** Connects to Ethereum Mainnet peers using RLPx over TCP.
 * **Peer Discovery:** Implements Discv4 UDP protocol for discovering peers, bootstrapped from known bootnodes.